- amiodarone hydrochloride

 Each ampoule with 3 ml contains 66.6 mg of benzyl alcohol.

 For the full list of excipients, see section 6.1.

 Concentrate for Solution for Injection and Infusion.

-Clear pale yellow sterile solution practically free from particles, in a clear and colourless glass ampoule.
+Clear pale yellow sterile solution practically free from particles.

 Amiodarone hydrochloride is indicated for the treatment of serious cardiac arrhythmias, in cases where other therapies are not effective or contraindicated: